Kevoulee/landscape/PITCHME.md

 # HelloSugoi

-* Their protocol can be leveraged by existing event ticketing platforms, event organisers, promoters, and artists to provide greater transparency’s scrutiny, and efficiency in the event life-cycle.
+* Their protocol can be leveraged by existing event ticketing platforms, event organisers, promoters, and artists to provide greater transparency’s scrutiny, and efficiency in the event life-cycle
-* They have began selling tickets to the State of Digital Money on the Ethereum Blockchain
+* They have began selling tickets to the State of Digital Money on the Ethereum Blockchain- Sold first ticket in Q2 2017
 * Their primary business is selling event tickets.
 They implement blockchain to enable them to provide the best value for customers
-* Sold first ticket in Q2 2017

 ---